MiraReisinger/NLP_assignment2_group4/README.md

 PASSIVE TOKENS

-This process identifies and extracts passive tokens within a dependency pipeline.
-If a token is identified as ‘passive’ the output is assigned a ‘True’ label, otherwise, it is assigned ‘False’.
+This binary feature detects if a sentence/clause is written in passive or active voice.
+Depending on this the argument structure changes.

 POSSIBLE ARGUMENT

 The process for this feature involves identifying tokens with a “VERB” POS-tag and extracting the corresponding argument.
 As the data is not necessarily at a gold standard, there is a chance that some of the tokens are mislabelled as predicates, therefore it is not certain if the corresponding arguments are also correct.

+PREDICATE LOOK UP (not implemented)

+A feature that can look up the PropBank frame files of each predicate and provides the number and types of argument it takes in this sentence.

 ## Machine Learning Algorithm
 4. *Select a machine learning algorithm.
 You can select any algorithm and use existing implementations (such as sklearn), but please motivate briefly why you chose it.
 A possible motivation is that it has been shown to work well in existing approaches (based on literature you read).*

 In order to predict the arguments, we decided for the Support Vector Machine (SVM).
 SVM is a supervised machine learning model for classification and regression tasks.
 It distinguishes itself from other classifiers in the way that it creates a hyperplane to separate different categories.
 The hyperplane defines the maximum margin between the data points of each category, regularized by the C parameter that defines how much the classifier is ”allowed” to misclassify data points within the error margin.
-Related tasks and projects have also shown its effectiveness.
+Related tasks and projects have also shown its effectiveness of SVM closely followed by Linear Regression.
+The difference in the evaluation was small but in the end we decided for SVM.
+To train the classifier, we used the gold labels from the training data provided and not the silver labels created in our step 1.